wu-semsys/SENSE-Core/README.md

 Configuration files with the file ending `host.json` are intended to be used for development only.
 As an example, if you want to work on the data_ingestion module, you can start all other modules within their corresponding containers and execute the data_ingestion script with its corresponding data_ingestion.host.json on your host machine.

 ### Configuration Files for Operation
 Configuration files with the file ending `docker.json` are intended to be used when running the module in its corresponding container.
 They are supplied to the containers via volume mounts.
 As the SENSE Core is not intended to be executed, configuration files with the file ending `docker.json` should only be located in the corresponding instantiations.
-However, we provide templates for `docker.json` configuration files also via the [Use Case Template](https://git.ai.wu.ac.at/sense/use-case-template) repository.
+However, we provide templates for `docker.json` configuration files also via the [Use Case Template](https://github.com/wu-semsys/SENSE-Use-Case-Template) repository.

-## GitLAB CI/CD
-CI/CD build instructions for each image are defined in .gitlab-ci.yml.

-## License

-## References

-## Contributing

-## Contact